For up-to-date COVID-19 protocols, including Health and Safety Guidelines for Summer/Fall 2022, visit dccc.edu/coronavirus.

 - Respect for diversity

-Faculty may self-nominate or be nominated by any full-time member of Delaware County Community College faculty or administration, or a representative from The Center.
+Faculty may self-nominate or be nominated .by any full-time member of Delaware County Community College faculty or administration, or a representative from The Center.
+Nominations should be emailed to the respective academic dean by March 31, 2022.
 Evidence of distinguished teaching may include, but is not limited to: peer review, current evaluations of teaching by students, and/or committee review of new curriculum material.
 Methods of judging outstanding teaching may vary among disciplines.
+The Lindback Distinguished Teaching Award will be presented during the final Faculty Meeting in May.

 Application to include: